 If you are looking to use frankincense for meditation and prayer purposes, you can apply one drop under the nose (if you have done a skin patch test prior).
 Additionally, you can diffuse frankincense in a diffuser and receive the benefits that way.

 Searching for the best brand of essential oils can be tricky.
 Essential oils are not regulated and do not have a set of industry standards.
-Also, when you see words like “pure” and “therapeutic,” it means your wading through marketing and advertising waters.
+Also, when you see words like “pure” and “therapeutic,” it means you are wading through marketing and advertising waters.

 Basically, what this does is it identifies different properties within the substance it’s testing.
-Finding a brand that does third party testing is ideal.
-Companies who have invested in this type of testing are companies like Young Living and doTerra.
+Finding a brand that does third-party testing is ideal.
+Companies that have invested in this type of testing are companies like Young Living and doTerra.
 They are known to provide higher quality oils and provide the consumer with a more top quality grade of oil for the money.

 In looking for the best frankincense, you, of course, have your well-established Young Living and doTerra as a go-to for oils.
 Mountain Rose Herbs, Plant Therapy, and Eden’s Garden are all high-quality choices too.
 All of these companies have had the GC/MC testing done on their oils are publicly posted or available upon request.